digdilem/taskpony/README.md

 # Credits

-Taskpony uses this great FOSS software:
+Taskpony is built with the help of this great FOSS software:

 - [Perl 5](https://www.perl.org/)
 - [Plack](https://plackperl.org/)